Learn to Turn

 Beginning Turning Classes

-We have a maximum of 8 and a minimum of 5 students per class.
+We have a maximum of 10 and a minimum of 5 students per class.
 You will receive a lot of individual attention.
-Classes will be populated on a first come first served basis.
+Classes are conducted on an ad hoc basis and scheduled once we have the minimum of 5 students enrolled.
+Classes are conducted on two consecutive Saturdays.
 Send an email to Dwayne Watt to obtain more information.

 Outline of classes